These are also sometimes known as ‘quotes’, ‘quote marks’, ‘speech marks’ or ‘inverted commas’.

-Due to their ‘cleaner’ (less-cluttered) appearance, single typographer’s quotation marks are preferred to signify a quotation—not double quote marks and not straight quote marks.
+Due to their cleaner (less-cluttered) appearance, single typographer’s quotation marks are preferred to signify a quotation—not double quote marks and not straight quote marks.
 This is a straight quote mark: ' .
 These are curly (typographer’s) quote marks: ‘ (left) ’ (right).

 Do not use quotation marks for names of books, magazines, newspapers, films, plays, operas, ships, etc., unless not doing so would make the title unclear.
 Instead use italics

 Indirect quotations introduced by the word ‘that’ do not carry quotation marks.

 Correct: The editor said that my work was very well written.

 in the round.’² becomes in the round.’²

-When there is an obvious mis-spelling in some original matter now being quoted, the word sic(meaning ‘thus’, set in italics if possible) may be enclosed in square brackets following the mis-spelt word.
+When there is an obvious misspelling in some original matter now being quoted, the word sic(meaning ‘thus’, set in italics if possible) may be enclosed in square brackets following the misspelt word.
 This will show that the error was in the original.

 Emphasis within a quotation should be identified by the inclusion of the expression ‘emphasis added’ where the emphasis had been added by the copyist.
 When the emphasis had been the work of the original author, the expression ‘emphasis in the original’ may be used.
 The expression, in the same font as the quotation, shall be encapsulated inside square brackets inside the quotation.

-|‘The value of editing is undeniably connected with the professionalism of an organisation [emphasis added].’|
+Usher wrote that the value of editing was ‘undeniably connected with the professionalism of an organisation [emphasis added]’.

 Emphasising text should be done with bold or italics, not all capitals or quote marks.